 Note: You can configure the Floating to show the actual video and the ads, or just the original content.
 By default, the Floating Player will show both.

 Yes.
 Simply append '?hola_persistent_video=1' to any page URL and refresh.
-This will enable the Floating Video Player on that page.
+This will enable the Floating Player on that page.
 Try this both on desktop and mobile browsers.

-Yes, simply adjust the activation rules in your HolaCDN portal to exclude ads.
+Yes, simply adjust the activation rules in your Spark portal to exclude ads.
 Once you do, if the user is scrolling the player out of view while a video ad is playing, it will continue inside the original player window.
 After the video ad is finished and the actual video starts playing, the Floating Video Player will be activated.

 Yes, the user can drag the player to any location on the page, or close it.
-You may also set up the system to display the player in a fixed location via the Hola Spark portal.
+You may also set up the system to display the player in a fixed location via the Spark portal.

 Image Preview provides your user with dynamic image thumbnails instead of static images.
-Hola automatically finds links to images on your page, and plays a slideshow of the target images when the user passes their mouse over the thumbnail.
+Spark automatically finds links to images on your page, and plays a slideshow of the target images when the user passes their mouse over the thumbnail.

 Image previews are more engaging and increases CTR.